Can You Find the Storm in the Cloud?

 Rather than resisting change, examiners must learn to embrace new opportunities in the form of new evidence sources.
 SANS’ new FOR509: Enterprise Cloud Forensics & Incident Response course was specifically designed to address today's need to bring examiners up to speed with the rapidly changing world of enterprise cloud environments – which is where their most valuable data are being uploaded to.

-Written by industry experts David Cowen, Pierre Lidome and Josh Lemon, FOR509 teaches examiners how the major cloud service providers (Microsoft Azure, Amazon Web Services, and Google Cloud) are extending analysts’ capabilities with new evidence sources not available in traditional “on-premises” investigations.
+Written by industry experts David Cowen, Pierre Lidome and Josh Lemon, FOR509 teaches examiners how the major cloud service providers (Microsoft Azure, Amazon Web Services, and Google Workspace) are extending analysts’ capabilities with new evidence sources not available in traditional “on-premises” investigations.
 Forensics is far from dead; in fact it is reborn with new technologies and capabilities ranging from cloud equivalents of network traffic monitoring to direct hypervisor interaction for evidence preservation.

 As Lidome notes, “the assumption that constant changes in where or how data is stored in the cloud always leads to the false assumption that forensics cannot be performed correctly.
 Contrary to this assumption, cloud forensics is given new capabilities and depth that do not exist in the ‘on-premises’ world.”

 More organizations are moving critical resources into the cloud with Microsoft 365 and Google Workspace.
 New platforms are now available that, when properly configured, can allow for detection and remediation faster than ever before.

 “Examiners no longer have direct access to the email servers and data stores to recover actions, which means they need to learn the new methods available to them to re-create the same data,” explains Cowen.
 “But why stop at re-creation?
 These new platforms allow us to extend our reach to data.”

 FOR509 also aims to teach students how to preserve, configure, and examine new sources of evidence that only exist in the cloud.